RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 31 (14/11/2021)
-- Commit "Shader Abstraction"
-    - Shaders are being abstracted, aswell as uniforms can now be changed dynamically

 ### Day 32 (15/11/2021)
 - Commit "ImGui Docking"
     - ImGui now has the ability to dock any ui window it creates inside of the window